-- 319. The provision grants the authority to impose an obligation of non-discrimination in two areas: The first paragraph grants the authority to require non-discrimination between external providers.
-The second paragraph grants the authority to require non-discrimination between external operations and own operations. - 320.
-It is evident from the preparatory remarks concerning the provision59 that non-discrimination must be viewed in particular in the context of the purpose of the access regulations and that the requirement of access on non-discriminatory terms must compensate for the disadvantage of the provider not itself owning or controlling the necessary infrastructure.
-It is furthermore stated that non-discrimination entails the requirement of the same functionality, and that "[the]a decisive aspect in a competition context is that the offered 'service' is designed so that it can be competitive on equal terms". - 321.
+- 328. The provision grants the authority to impose an obligation of non-discrimination in two areas: The first paragraph grants the authority to require non-discrimination between external providers.
+The second paragraph grants the authority to require non-discrimination between external operations and own operations. - 329.
+It is evident from the preparatory remarks concerning the provision60 that non-discrimination must be viewed in particular in the context of the purpose of the access regulations and that the requirement of access on non-discriminatory terms must compensate for the disadvantage of the provider not itself owning or controlling the necessary infrastructure.
+It is furthermore stated that non-discrimination entails the requirement of the same functionality, and that "[the]a decisive aspect in a competition context is that the offered 'service' is designed so that it can be competitive on equal terms". - 330.
 The overall purpose of requiring access to be granted on non-discriminatory terms is thus that access, with the associated terms, must be designed so that it can be competitive on equal terms.
-Non-discrimination will therefore require a provider with significant market power to treat similar situations equally with regard to access, prices, price structure 60, quality, information and other terms, irrespective of the business that they concern.
-Non-discrimination may also mean that different cases must be treated differently. - 322.
-Non-discrimination does not necessarily mean that all enterprises that are to be regarded as equal must have identical terms, but that they must all be given equal opportunities.
+Non-discrimination will therefore require a provider with significant market power to treat similar situations equally with regard to access, prices, price structure61, quality, information and other terms, irrespective of the business that they concern.
+Non-discrimination may also mean that different cases must be treated differently.